Retr0-code/SignHere/README.md

 Argument that will download file on computer of victim and execute it.

 <b>--listener-host</b>
-Argument for starting TCP listener on curret ip (default: 127.0.0.1)
+Argument for starting TCP listener on current ip (default: 127.0.0.1)